FacebookInstagram

 Christmas In The Spring?

-Yes, it is true, Jesus was most likely born in the spring, not winter.
-Here are some reasons: 1.
-It would have been difficult for Joseph and Mary to travel during the winter for the census; 2.
-Shepards were tending to their flock the night Jesus was born, which occurs in the spring, not winter.
-Therefore, to celebrate Christmas in December is historically inaccurate and anachronistic, but it is not spiritually sinful or wrong.
+2. Shepard's were tending to their flock the night Jesus was born, which occurs in the spring, not winter.
+Therefore, while celebrating Christmas in December is historically inaccurate and anachronistic, it is not spiritually sinful or wrong.

 This does not mean Christianity is false.